ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 * Now combine your current circuit with the LED and button circuit from the previous exercise and modify your program to display the number of button presses so far on the 7 segment display.
 You can only count till 8 and have to reset back to zero once the button is pressed more than 8 times.

-Congratuations on finishing lab 8.
-You now have some real hands on experience with building and controlling circuits via computers and we will build on this knowledge as we venture deeper into hardware and robotics!
+Congratulations on finishing lab 8!!
+You now have successfully built and controlled circuits via programs.
+We will build on this knowledge as we venture deeper into hardware and robotics!